troclaux/notes/compilers.md

 > [!NOTE]
 > the conversion of file extensions above is specific to C
+> the assembler receives assembly code (input) and converts it into machine code (output)
+> the linker receives object files (input) and combines them into an executable file (output)
+> the loader loads the executable file into memory and prepares it for execution

 - other languages' compiler/interpreter will translate to different types of files
   - for example, in python: file.py => bytecode => file.pyc
-    - bytecode: AST (Abstract Syntax Tree) representation of python code
-      - represents python code in a format that can be executed by the interpreter
+    - bytecode: low-level, platform-independent representation of your source code that the Python interpreter can execute
-      - it's not machine code
+      - it is not machine code, but an intermediate step between source code and actual execution

 1. preprocessing: focuses on textual replacements and macro expansion
 - this is done by the preprocessor